ENCCS/julia-for-hpc/content/scientific-computing.rst

 - `JuliaDatabases <https://github.com/JuliaDatabases>`_ – Various database drivers for Julia
 - `JuliaData <https://github.com/JuliaData>`_ – Data manipulation, storage, and I/O in Julia

+.. discussion:: Scientific computing libraries

+   - Which, if any, libraries and packages do you use for scientific computing?
+   - Do you see something interesting in the list above?

 Working with data
 -----------------